 That really isn’t very long.

-See How 3B Website Design Can Attract More Customers To Your Site
+See How We Can Attract More Customers To Your Website

 - Unlimited Updates

 To put that into context, a single blink takes 3 times longer.

 However, with a website, you have a whole 7 seconds to make a good first impression!